 |Discuss:||Comments on this organisation|

-The Irish Workers’ Group were a split from the IS/SWM.
+The Irish Workers’ Group (IWG) were a Trotskyist group formed in 1976, originating in a split from the IS/SWM.
 The group joined the Socialist Labour Party as the Workers Alliance for Action tendency, but left in 1979.

 April - August 1982

 Fightback, No. 3